 An additional 63 medical schools had four or fewer Brown University alumni matriculate between 2005-2009.

-* Does not include students admitted from the Program in Liberal Medical Education.
+* Includes applicants to M.D., D.O. and foreign medical schools.
+Does not include students admitted from the Program in Liberal Medical Education (PLME).